michall-m/flame-basics/README.md

 minikube start --cpus 4 --memory 4096m --disk-size 100gb
 minikube tunnel
 ```
 To bring up flame and its dependent applications, helm is used.
-Flame provides a script to ensures that the latest official flame image from docker hub is used:
+Flame provides a script to ensure that the latest official flame image from docker hub is used:
 ```bash
 ./flame.sh start
 ```